aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

     **-z OR --hosted-zone-name** :  Name of the hosted zone.
 If one doesn't exist, it will be created. **(Required)**
     **-r OR --region** : Region Name.
 If no region is provided, default region is used. **(Optional)**
     **-sv OR --skip-vpc** : Skips adding vpcs in the hosted zone, if using an existing hosted zone. **(Optional)**

+## What resources will this solution create?

+After deploying this solution, you will see two types of resources:

+ 1. **Global resource:**
+ * **Private Hosted Zone (Route 53)**: A private hosted Zone will be created based on the values you passed.
+ * **CNAME**: A CNAME will be created inside the hosted zone based on the parameters you passed.

+ 2. **Local resources created per region:**
+* **IAM Role**: An IAM role will be created so the Lambda function can assume this role while executing.
+* **Lambda function**: This is the workhorse of the solution.
+This lambda will be fired on global database failover completion event, and will update the cname.
+* **DynamoDB table**: A dynamDB table named `gdbcnamepair` will be created.
+This table keeps track of the clusters that will be managed by this solution.
+* **EventBridge Rule**: This EventBridge Rule will be fired when a global database completes failover in the region.
+This rule has the Lambda function as it's target.

 ## Current Limitations